patricklafrance/wmfnext-shell/README.md

 ### Override the host layout for a module page

 Most applications, usually have a default layout with at least a navigation menu and an authenticated user avatar.
 It's useful as 90% of the pages of an application tend to use the same layout.
-In fact, this is what we've done so far in this tutorial with the host application root layout (minus the authenticated user avatar, which will come later on 😃).
+In fact, this is what we've done so far in those guides with the host application root layout (minus the authenticated user avatar, which will come later on 😃).

 For the remaining 10%, there are use cases for which the default layout will not work thought.
 For example, a module might include a login page, or any other pages which are not bound to a user session.